 He was almost right.
-My first night alone didn’t involve lying awake in bed because I didn’t go to bed.
+My first night alone after my separation didn’t involve lying awake in bed because I didn’t go to bed.
 Living alone after an extended period of cohabitation is an exciting but scary life adjustment.
 A man will learn a lot about himself in just a short period of time.
 For some newly separated or divorced men, the transition will be an easy one; for others, it might take months before a new place actually feels like home.
 It took me some time to adjust, but I eventually got there.
 If you’re currently experiencing a similar situation, these tips for living alone after a divorce or separation will make this sudden life change a little less uncomfortable.

-Establish A Routine
+Establish a Routine

-Sit down and write down all the critical chores you’ll need to complete each week like food shopping, cleaning up the house, or paying bills and designate a time and day to do each.
+Sit down and write down all the critical chores you’ll need to complete each week, like food shopping, cleaning up the house, or paying bills, and designate a time and day to do each.
 A stricter routine leads to more freedom.

 Make Your Bed Every Day

-Making your bed is an essential first step in your new daily routine.
-McRaven was correct, it does sound ridiculous at first, and similar to the words of an overbearing mother, there’s great value in this painless ritual.
+Making your bed is an essential first step in your new daily routine, and McRaven was correct.
+Although it may sound ridiculous at first and similar to the advice of an overbearing mother, there’s great value in this painless ritual.
 It starts the day with an accomplishment.
 Sometimes that’s all that’s needed to get things moving in a positive direction.

-Don’t Plan For Things That Might Happen
+Don’t Plan for Things That Might Happen

-Say “Yes” To More
+Say “Yes” to More

 I like saying no. Saying no feels really good.
-Normally, I’m preaching the benefits of a day filled with “no thank you”, but this only applies to requests for your time and agreeing to do things you really don’t want to do.
+Normally, I’m preaching the benefits of a day filled with “no, thank you,” but this only applies to requests for your time and agreeing to do things you don’t really want to do.

 When it comes to living alone, I’m urging men to say yes to more, but only to events that get a guy out of the house.
 Meet up more with friends and family, volunteer, get a side job, exercise more, and put yourself in situations that require talking to other people.